-The number of internally displaced persons worldwide is enormously rising each and every year.
-According to the Internal Displacement Monitoring Centre, the highest number in ten years with approximately 40.5 million new displacements took place in 2020 regardless of the fact that the global Covid-19 pandemic restricted the mobility, blocked data collection, and fear of infection discouraged people to seek shelter.
+number in ten years with approximately 40.5 million new displacements took place in 2020 regardless of the fact that the global Covid-19 pandemic restricted the mobility, blocked data collection, and fear of infection discouraged people to seek shelter.
 Internally displaced persons can be forced to leave their habitual residences for several reasons including internal wars, conflicts, natural or human made disasters.
 Recently, uprisings such as the Arab Spring caused a lot of people to be displaced in the Middle East and North Africa.
-Syria is recorded as one of countries which has the highest number of internally displaced persons.
-Displacements not only cause people to lose their properties such as "homes, incomes and land but also cultural heritage, friendship and a sense of belonging to a particular place", while it affects the lives of individuals on a large scale ranging from "impoverishment, social isolation, exclusion from health, welfare and education provision, the breakdown of social relationships and support structures, and the undermining of authority structures and social roles."
+Syria is one of the countries with the greatest number of internally displaced people.
+Displacements not only cause people to lose their properties such as "homes, incomes and land but also cultural heritage, friendship and a sense of belonging to a particular place" while it affects the lives of individuals on a large scale ranging from "impoverishment, social isolation, exclusion from health, welfare and education provision, the breakdown of social relationships and support structures, and the undermining of authority structures and social roles."

-Borders are the symbols of belonging and protection and the IDPs are still within the political border of their countries of origins even though they are displaced from their regular residences.
-However, if the IDPs are not protected well enough and are not provided necessary aid by their own government, they can become the subject of international concern.
+According to Bartram et. al., borders are the symbols of belonging and protection and the IDPs are still within the political border of their countries of origins even though they are displaced from their regular residences.
+However, if the IDPs are not protected well enough and are not provided necessary aid by their own government, they can become the subject of international concern.117

 2.1.4.
-Onward Movement /Secondary Migration
+International Migration Law